 There is opportunity for ecosystem restoration up and down the Cache River basin along the main stem of the Cache River and Bayou DeView.
 This would best be addressed by a comprehensive, basin-wide feasibility approach undertaken by multiple federal, state, and local agencies.
 In the absence of this, there exist approximately 25-30 historic meanders that have been cut-off by non-federal local drainage improvements along the Cache River between the blockage at Grubbs and McDougal Arkansas.
 Since the National Wildlife Refuge acquisition boundary ends near Grubbs, this northern portion of the basin has the potential for smaller scale restoration projects.
-Figure 21 illustrates some of these meanders.
+Figure 22 illustrates some of these meanders.
+These potential projects would build on the success of the Lower Cache River Section 1135 restoration of two meanders to enhance connectivity and sustainability of the regions ecosystem resources from the diverse southern portion to the basin to the highly degraded northern part of the basin.

 Any such meander restoration projects could be designed and implemented such that they would provide overall channel stabilization and could serve to reduce channel maintenance requirements in addition to providing localized in-channel and side-channel habitat.
-These meanders are generally so widely spaced that the restoration of a single meander, or a small group of meanders that are co-located as in Figure 21 would be possible and provide benefit regardless of if the remaining meanders were restored.
+These meanders are generally so widely spaced that the restoration of a single meander, or a small group of meanders that are co-located as in Figure 22 would be possible and provide benefit regardless of if the remaining meanders were restored.